hui-aqua/NoteXCode/NoteForLinux/README.md

       sudo python3 setup.py install --prefix=/opt/aster146
       ```

-   4. Get alias command Add the following to the `~/.bashrc` file, so that you can enter the Code_Aster enviroment and run simulations easily. **Now, the installation for the series version is finished.**
+   4. Get alias command add the following to the `~`/.bashrc` file, so that you can enter the Code_Aster environment and run simulations easily. **Now, the installation for the series version is finished.**

       ```shell
       alias aster='source /opt/aster146/etc/codeaster/profile.sh'
       ```

-   5. **NOTE**:you can test your installnation with the following command:
+   5. **NOTE**: you can test your installation with the following command:

       ```shell
       /opt/aster146/bin/as_run --test sdnl142a